AdobeDocs/experience-manager-65.pt-BR/help/forms/using/using-sendtoprinter-api.md

 ## Visão geral {#overview}

 No AEM Forms, você pode usar o serviço SendToPrinter para enviar um documento para a impressora.
-O serviço SendToPrinter suporta os seguintes mecanismos de acesso de impressão:
+O serviço SendToPrinter oferece suporte aos seguintes mecanismos de acesso de impressão:

 * **Impressora acessível diretamente** `: A printer that is installed on the same computer is called a direct accessible printer, and the computer is named printer host.
 This type of printer can be a local printer that is connected to the computer directly.`

-* **Impressora direta acessível** `: The printer that is installed on a print server is accessed from other computers.
+* **Impressora acessível indiretamente** `: The printer that is installed on a print server is accessed from other computers.
 Technologies such as the common UNIX® printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
 To access an indirect accessible printer, specify the print server’s IP or host name.
 Using this mechanism, you can send a document to an LPD URI when the network has an LPD running.
 The mechanism lets you route the document to any printer that is connected to the network that has an LPD running.`

    Ao enviar um documento para uma impressora, especifique um destes protocolos de impressão: